FAQ – Frequently Asked Questions

 Please bring us your items in fairly clean condition – help us stay healthy and somewhat clean!

-A: The Bellingham store is located in the Fountain District at the corner of Broadway, Meridian, and Girard Streets.
-Visit our Bellingham store page for a map.
+A: The RE Store is located at 2309 Meridian St., Bellingham, WA 98225 in the Fountain District at the corner of Broadway, Meridian, and Girard Streets.
 Our Field Service crews are mobile throughout the greater North Puget Sound region.

 A: We are constantly fishing the waste streams of Washington State for used building materials.
 People like you can bring us materials or have us come pick them up them up on your job site, home remodel, business, storage unit, or grandpa’s crazy junk-filled garage.
 We have a far-flung network of people who know the value of used building materials.
 We happily pick up , salvage (remove ourselves) , deconstruct (full or partial building green demolition) , and accept drop-off donations from contractors, homeowners, businesses, demolition companies, property managers, realtors, etc.